Telstra to buy Digicel Pacific in Australia government-backed $1.6 bln deal - Up News Info

 Article content

+Australian telecoms analyst Paul Budde described the Telstra deal as a “political buy.”

-Digicel, a Caribbean telco founded by Irish billionaire Denis O’Brien, is the largest mobile phone carrier in the Pacific, with operations in Papua New Guinea, Fiji, Samoa, Vanuatu and Tahiti – the most lucrative being those in Papua New Guinea (PNG).
+Digicel, a Caribbean telco founded by Irish billionaire Denis O’Brien, is the largest mobile phone carrier in the Pacific, with operations in Papua New Guinea, Fiji, Samoa, Nauru Vanuatu and Tonga – the most lucrative being those in Papua New Guinea (PNG).

 Formerly administered by Canberra, PNG has turned increasingly to China for financing.
 It is one of the largest economies in the South Pacific, underpinned by energy and mineral resources.